dataflowg/g-audio/README.md

 ![The G-Audio library API](images/playback.png?raw=true "The G-Audio library API")

-The *period size* should be regarded as the minimum buffer size when configuring the audio device.
-Note that the size of *period* isn't fixed between calls to the callback routine, and depends on the underlying hardware and driver.
+The *period* size should be regarded as the minimum buffer size when configuring the audio device.
+Note that the number of frames requested in the callback routine isn't necessarily fixed, and can be larger than a single *period*.

 ## Compiling
 Under Windows, Microsoft Visual Studio Community 2019 is used to compile and test the DLL called by LabVIEW.

 Under macOS, XCode 11.5 is used to compile the shared framework.

-Under Linux, g++ is used to compile a shared object library with the command `g++ -shared -fPIC -o g_audio_x64.so *.cpp -lm -lpthread -ldl`.
+Under Linux, run the `make.sh` script to compile the shared object library, or manually compile with the command `g++ -shared -fPIC -o g_audio_x64.so *.cpp -lm -lpthread -ldl`.

 ## Libraries
 This library uses the following public domain libraries.
 Massive thanks to these authors.